 Credit Crunch – Look for Opportunities

 Once your business is on more solid ground with profits and positive cash flow, look for new opportunities.
 You may find competitors for sale at knock-down prices, giving you an excellent opportunity to grow your business again.
 Look at our short guide on finding customers; you may find a new way that you hadn’t tried before.

-Return from Credit Control to Small Business page.
+Return from Credit Crunch to Small Business page.